cscorley/dissertation/chapters/1_introduction/2_motivation.md

 the text changed by each developer may be more useful than a model of the entities changed by each developer.

-While using file-based models is a natural fit for program comprehension tasks such as feature location and bug localization, they still are unable to stay up-to-date entirely [@Rao_2013].
+While using entity-based models is a natural fit for program comprehension tasks such as feature location and bug localization, they still are unable to stay up-to-date entirely [@Rao_2013].
 Further, much of the work for assigning developers to change requests still use source code entities as input and an array of heuristics to identify a developer [@Kagdi-etal_2012;
 @Hossen-etal_2014].
 These methods also have the same flaw in that they